PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/attributes-listing.md

 **Delete.** The attribute can be deleted by clicking this button.
 After clicking on Delete, a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
 The action can be canceled by clicking on the cross or on the cancel button.
-After clicking on "Delete" button, the feature and all its values are deleted, a successful message is displayed "Successful deletion."
+After clicking on "Delete" button, the attribute and all its values are deleted, a successful message is displayed "Successful deletion."

 ## Multistore